zendframework/zend-di/docs/book/v2/definitions.md

 the things it knows how to do:

-- Whether or not to use annotations (scanning and parsing annotations is expensive, and thus disabled by default)
+- Whether or not to use annotations (scanning and parsing annotations is expensive, and thus disabled by default).

 - Which method names to include in the introspection; this is a list of patterns.
 By default, it registers the pattern `/^set\[A-Z\]{1}\\w\*/`.

 - Which interface names represent the interface injection pattern; this is a list of patterns.
 By default, the pattern `/\\w\*Aware\\w\*/` is registered.